-- Ask yourself this when this when you interview your next agent, “how the hell did this guy get to be interviewed by me to list my home, how is he sitting in front of me?
+- Ask yourself this when this when you interview your next agent, “how the hell did this guy or gal get to be interviewed by me to list my home, how is he sitting in front of me?
 If this agent is new (not a friend or family) or some outsider that might not sell many high-end real estates, then he must be doing something right just to be interviewed by you.
 He somehow got your attention, give him/her a shot.
 Whats the worst that can happen?
 The property sells…

 - Trying to “Hard Sell” During Showing: